‘At A Glance (Details Below)’ What To Know

 - Cortisone injections or tablets (especially if used short term).

-- Newer treatments such as Atopica or Apoquel.
+- Newer treatments such as Atopica, Apoquel or Cytopoint.

 Have something to add?
 Comments are welcome below and will appear within 24 hours of lodging.